 Fuelled up, we went for a walk, planning to pursue the shopping areas for a bit.
-But we spotted a sign advertising the Whipple Museum of Science History just around the corner, so we had to go check that out.
+But we spotted a sign advertising the Whipple Museum of the History of Science just around the corner, so we had to go check that out.
 It was in the university's History and Philosophy of Science building, and what initially looked like just a single room sprawled with connecting rooms and stairs into almost the size of the similar museum we'd seen in Oxford.
 This one contained many similar items: orreries, quadrants, astrolabes, telescopes (including another built by William Herschel), microscopes, and so on.
 But it also included a space for a microscope owned and used by Charles Darwin (though unfortunately removed for archival photography), and an actual piece of Charles Babbage's difference engine - by "piece" I mean a collection of the rods, gears, and brass framework holding it all together about the size of a microwave oven.
 There were also several anatomical models, a wooden box full of life-sized models of horse dentition used as a reference for telling how old a horse is, and a case full of beautifully worked enlarged glass models of different types of fungi.

 We are now safely in London, but still have the story of earlier today to tell.

 Leaving the Science History Museum, we found we were in an alley of different science museums: Zoology, Archaeology and Anthropology, and Earth Sciences.
-Picking one from this menu to see in the short time we had available, I plumped for Earth Sciences.
+Picking one from this menu to see in the short time we had available, I plumped for Sedgwick Museum of Earth Sciences.
 But our luck failed as this museum was closed for lunch siesta from 13:00 to 14:00.
 We didn't have time to come back at 14:00, so decided to start making our way back to the Magdalene Park & Ride stop via the market square.

 The market had several stalls of stuff, including a couple of greengrocers, one cheese seller, and one bicycle repair shop, but was not large compared to others we've seen.
 We bought a couple of apples and a punnet of strawberries, then walked back to Trinity College to take some creative shots involving Newton's apple tree and an actual apple.
 Then it was off to the bus stop and catching the bus to the Park & Ride where we'd left our car.